 Inside: Everyone loves fairy tales.
 Popular fairy tales teach us how to put a dragon in our hearts; outsmart the villains, and live happily ever after.
 Make reading fairy tales a tradition.
 Your children will love and cherish these stories as they learn important lessons that will carry them through life’s many challenges.

 “Once upon a time…”

 These are alluring and spell-binding words known by all who love fairy tales!

 I’ve had a love affair with fairy tales ever since my kindergarten teacher read to our class those immortal stories of Cinderella, Snow White, and Little Red Riding Hood.
 With the help of Walt Disney, these and many others became my favorite genre of books.
-I was still reading fairy tales in college and they were some of the first books I read to my sons.
+And they were some of the first books I read to my sons.

 Ever since the Brothers Grimm penned their first fairy story, people all over the world have fallen in love and identified with such characters as Hansel and Gretel, Snow White, Cinderella, Little Red Riding Hood, Rapunzel, and Jack and the Beanstalk.

-Which fairy tales are your favorites?
-Which ones inspired magical dreams and lofty ambitions for you as a child?
-There are many “popular” lists of classic fairy tales but here are what seem to be the most popular fairy tales.
-Undoubtedly, if you are a lover of these stories, you can recite them by heart…
+There are many “popular” lists of classic fairy tales but here are what seem to be the most popular fairy tales:

 Top 10 Most Popular Fairy Tales